the13fools/geometry-processing-starter-kit/README.md

 Check out `src/main.cpp` to see how easy it is!
 There are only 12 lines of Polyscope code in the whole demo to generate this visualization.

-This is a merge from the LIBIGL physics project.

 # libigl example physics project